-The action plan is the mechanism for delivering the objectives of the Housing strategy.
-An annual update will be published to monitor the Housing Strategy's implementation, to respond to major policy or financial changes and to identify any amendments to the strategy or action plan.
+The action plan is the mechanism for delivering the objectives of the housing strategy.
+An annual update will be published to monitor the strategy's implementation, to respond to major policy or financial changes and to identify any amendments to the strategy or action plan.